Developing a Nature and Wellbeing Centre for all

 The Story So Far

 The Red Shed is a small Wellbeing Centre, providing shelter, toilets, kitchen facilities and a meeting space – all of which the reservoir lacked prior to it’s completion in August 2021.
 Since we opened the Red Shed a programme of regular community activities has taken shape including Little Settlers Nature Club (Stay, Learn & Play), Mindfulness and Wellbeing Sessions, ‘Cuppa and Chatter’ as part of our Ageing Well Programme, a Growing & Gardening Club, and a Running & Wellbeing group.
 In addition to this, we have held community events such as a Family Fun Day alongside various partnerships such as with Women in Theatre, Be Festival and Birmingham City University.
-This activity offer will greatly expand subsequent to the completion of phase 2 (detailed below).
+This activity offer will grow and develop as we move into phase 3 of the development.

 Eco Learning Domes

 The learning domes are comprised of an 8m ‘Sanctuary’ dome and a 6m ‘Retreat’ dome.
-They are made from aluminum and glass, produced by ‘Solardome’ (www.solardome.co.uk) and linked via a covered walkway.
-The domes are unique to the city of Birmingham and primarily used as classroom settings to deliver eco-learning activities and events to raise awareness of global environmental issues, explaining the steps we can take to limit our impact on a local level, as well as how to improve and protect our immediate and wider environments.
+They are made from aluminum and glass and are unique to the city of Birmingham.
+They are primarily used as classroom settings to deliver eco-learning activities and events to raise awareness of global environmental issues, explaining the steps we can take to limit our impact on a local level, as well as how to improve and protect our immediate and wider environments.
 The domes provide an immersive and well-connected experience to nature and the environment, allowing communities to feel connected to nature irrespective of the weather!

 To support the performing arts we have built an amphitheatre which consists of an open-air stage, bandstand and seating arena.
 This is an eco friendly build, using leftover resources from the building of the Red Shed, the domes, paths and other landscaping.
 It has a ‘natural’ appearance with a grass finish.
 The amphitheatre offers a creative space for a range of performances such as drama, cultural and musical.
 Various organisations, who we have previously partnered with, are keen to use the space including Women in Theatre, Artscoop and Curiosity Productions.